The Machine that Lost World War II for the Germans

 |Italian Naval crypto officers operating an Enigma machine, not knowing that the cipher was being read by the Allies|

-In the beginning of October 1940, the Poles set up shop in Fouzes, France under code-name "Cadix."
+At the beginning of October 1940, the Poles set up shop in Fouzes, France under code-name "Cadix."
 They worked there with French and Spanish cryptographers.
-The "Bruno" centre successor decrypted the following types of German messages:
+The "Bruno" center successor decrypted the following types of German messages:

 - German military orders to the units in Europe and in Libya,For those who claim that breaking the Enigma Code was all things to all people, note that although the Poles broke the code first, there is absolutely no indication that they were able to use that information to any great advantage.
 In fact, the results of breaking the German code appear to have been fairly valueless to Poland.
 Knowing what the enemy is saying only helps if you know how to use the information to your advantage, get the right information from the enemy to help yourself, and have the resources to make good use of it.
 For all the brilliance displayed in cracking the code, none of that appeared to apply to Poland and its cryptographers.